-Gene mutation may have effect on benefit of aspirin use for colorectal cancerJune 25th, 2013 in Cancer /
+Gene mutation may have effect on benefit of aspirin use for colorectal cancerJune 25, 2013 in Medicine & Health / Cancer

 In two large studies, the association between aspirin use and risk of colorectal cancer was affected by mutation of the gene BRAF, with regular aspirin use associated with a lower risk of BRAF-wild-type colorectal cancer but not with risk of BRAF-mutated cancer, findings that suggest that BRAF-mutant colon tumor cells may be less sensitive to the effect of aspirin, according to a study in the June 26 issue of JAMA.